Swimming Vacation Lake Powell

 We stay at Clarion Inn hotel which provides excellent amenities, quality service and a great location for the hotel´s guests.
 Page, Arizona offers stunning mountain vistas and canyons, lush hanging gardens and gorgeous Lake Powell.
 Guests enjoy complimentary high-speed, wireless Internet access, an outdoor pool and a hot, full American breakfast.

-Large rooms are based on twin-share and en-suite facilities.
-Limited double rooms for solo use are available.
+Large rooms are based on twin-share, double with en-suite facilities.
 Please specify your preferences (including any other guests you would like to share with) at the time of booking.

 Extra stay in the hotel